Aragog Box Writeup & Walkthrough – [HTB] – HackTheBox

 Ports Scan

-1. FTP service running on the port 21.
+1. FTP service on port 21.

-2. SSH service running on the port 22.
+2. SSH service on port 22.

-3. HTTP service running on the port 80.
+3. HTTP service on port 80.

 Website Enumeration